kiwi0fruit/misc/src/socionics-jat/README.md

 | delta  | **ENFP⁠-⁠Ne⁠'⁠-⁠dom**  IEE  ENFP  **13** | **INFJ⁠-⁠Fi⁠'⁠-⁠dom**  EII  INFx  **14** | **ISTP⁠-⁠Si⁠'⁠-⁠dom**  SLI  ISTx  **15** | **ESTJ⁠-⁠Te⁠'⁠-⁠dom**  LSE  ESTJ  **16** |
 |        | **Ne'F** | **Fi'N-IJ** | **Si'T-IP** | **Te'S** |

-For example INTJ-Ti'-dom / Ti'N-IJ is *intuitive task-oriented judging introvert* with dominant Ti' (or *introverted judging intuitive tasker*).
+For example INTJ-Ti'-dom / Ti'N-IJ is *intuitive task-oriented judging introvert* with dominant Ti' (or *dominant introverted tasker & judging intuiter*).
 So the first part of the name is given by:

 - **NT** is intuitive task-oriented (or intuiter and tasker),
 - **NF** is intuitive feelings-oriented (or intuiter and feeler),